 Pregnancy Prevention Programs

-MWV began their federal TPP program in 2007 and currently runs four pregnancy prevention programs with federal and state dollars.
-Over the past ten years, T.H.I.N.K. has provided over 70,000 students across 25 counties in West Virginia with pregnancy prevention education services.
+Mission WV began their federal Teen Pregnancy Prevention program in 2007 and currently runs five pregnancy prevention programs with federal, state and community dollars.
+Over the past ten years, THINK has provided over 70,000 students across 25 counties in West Virginia with pregnancy prevention education services.
 The purpose of this project is to expand teen pregnancy prevention services to all youth in West Virginia with an overall impact of reducing the rate of teen pregnancy in West Virginia.

 Teen Pregnancy Prevention (TPP)

-The TPP program is a federal grant that began in in July 2015 through a competitive process to a broad range of grantees across the nation.
-MWV’s application received the highest score among 419 applications, including 80 other grantee recipients.
-The award amount of $1.7 million makes the THINK TPP Program one of the largest adolescent health care programs dedicated to Teen Pregnancy and STI prevention in the country.
+The Teen Pregnancy Prevention program is a federal grant that began in in July 2015 through a competitive process to a broad range of grantees across the nation.
+Mission WV’s application received the highest score among 419 applications, including 80 other grantee recipients.
+The award amount of $1.7 million makes the THINK Teen Pregnancy Prevention Program one of the largest adolescent health care programs dedicated to Teen Pregnancy and STI prevention in the country.
 The grant was awarded from the U.S. Department of Health and Human Services to replicate evidence-based programs to middle and high-school aged youth.
-MWV, along with three partner organizations, Community Action of Southeast West Virginia (CASE), Rainelle Medical Center (RMC), and Regeneration, Inc. provide teen pregnancy prevention programming to 19 counties in West Virginia.
-MWV and their partners help to create an environment within communities that supports teens to make healthy choices for their future and to prevent teen pregnancy and STDs/STIs.
+Mission WV, along with two partner organizations, Community Action of Southeast West Virginia (CASE) and Rainelle Medical Center (RMC) provide teen pregnancy prevention programming to 14 counties in West Virginia.
+Mission WV and their partners help to create an environment within communities that supports teens to make healthy choices for their future and to prevent teen pregnancy and STDs/STIs.

 Personal Responsibility Education Program (PREP)

-MWV received the new award for Sexual Risk Avoidance Education programming October 1, 2016.
+Mission WV received the new award for Sexual Risk Avoidance Education (SRAE) programming October 1, 2016.
+A second SRAE award was received in 2018.
 More than 1300 youth will be served in Cabell, Fayette, Greenbrier, Kanawha, Mercer, Nicholas, and Raleigh Counties during the 3 year grant period.
 Settings for this program will include group homes, juvenile detention facilities, residential treatment facilities, youth emergency shelters, and middle and high schools.
-This program will allow MWV and its partners, Rainelle Medical Center and CASEWV to further their reach to youth in high risk populations.
+This program will allow Mission WV and its partners, Rainelle Medical Center and CASEWV to further their reach to youth in high risk populations.
 SRAE will give youth tools to create healthier relationships and build communication skills while lowering rates of pregnancy and STIs.